-Last week we discussed the Canine Osteosarcoma Vaccine facts, but there’s so much more to the biggest treatment breakthrough in decades.
-Let’s start with all the brave Tripawd parents and their canines who play a role in this important new cancer therapy research, like Prakash and Dexter, as well as today’s heroes in the spotlight, Connie Kruzan and her beautiful Greyhound, Bowie.
+Last week we discussed the Canine Osteosarcoma Vaccine facts, but there’s so much more say!
+The biggest dog cancer treatment breakthrough in decades is underway.
+Many brave Tripawd parents and their canines play a role in this important new cancer therapy, like Prakash and Dexter, and Connie Kruzan and her beautiful Greyhound, Bowie.

-Their Canine Osteosarcoma Vaccine Experience Gives Hope to Many
+Their Canine Cancer Osteosarcoma Vaccine Experience Gives Hope to Many

-Connie and her retired racing Greyhound Bowie (whose racing name was “Bella Run Softly”) are from Southern California.
-When Bowie was diagnosed with osteosarcoma last year, vets gave Connie the usual depressing prognosis: most dogs affected by this cancer live about one year after being diagnosed if they undergo chemotherapy.
+Connie and her retired racing Greyhound Bowie (aka “Bella Run Softly”) are from Southern California.
+Last year, Bowie was diagnosed with osteosarcoma.
+Vets gave Connie the usual depressing prognosis.
+Most dogs affected by this cancer live about one year after being diagnosed.
+Rates are slightly better if dogs undergo chemotherapy.

-Her dreams have just been realized.
-One year after her diagnosis, Bowie is in good health and now part of the extended field study of the Canine Osteosarcoma Vaccine made by Aratana Therapeutics, Inc. As a patient under the care of Dr. Andrew Vaughan DVM, MS ACVIM (Oncology) of the Las Vegas Veterinary Specialty Center, Bowie is receiving three injections, three weeks apart, in order to help her immune system fight off osteosarcoma metastasis.
+Her dreams came true.
+Bowie is in good health one year after her diagnosis.
+She’s part of the extended field study of the Canine Osteosarcoma Vaccine made by Aratana Therapeutics, Inc. As a patient of Dr. Andrew Vaughan DVM, MS ACVIM (Oncology) of the Las Vegas Veterinary Specialty Center, Bowie is receiving three injections.
+She gets them three weeks apart.
+In return, her immune system fights off osteosarcoma metastasis.

 Being in the trial is a win-win for everyone.
-Bowie gets the latest treatment intended to prevent metastasis, and eventually, more dogs may live longer with this disease as it becomes normal protocol for managing it.
-Eventually, humans with the rare disease may benefit from this therapeutic treatment, all because of the brave canines and their humans who participated in the Canine Osteosarcoma Vaccine clinical trials and field study.
+For example, Bowie gets the latest treatment intended to prevent metastasis.
+And now, more dogs can live longer with this disease as it becomes a normal osteosarcoma cancer protocol.
+Eventually, humans with the rare disease may benefit too.
+It’s all because of the brave canines and their humans who participated in the Canine Osteosarcoma Vaccine clinical trials and field study.

 Learn More About the Canine Osteosarcoma Vaccine